nikitavoloboev/data/focusing/rules.md

 ## Adding resources (links)
 - When adding resources and bookmarks.
 Priorotise adding them to LA curated lists first and LA itself (not Trello).
 The goal of the wiki is to mostly contain my own notes and references.
 	- The resources should be moderated and extended by the community through clear guidelines.

-## Git
-- Alwaysinitialise new projects with Git.
-- Do atomic commits and write [proper appropriate commit messages](https://chris.beams.io/posts/git-commit/).
-- Start commits uppercased and prefix them with an action (Add/Remove/Fix/Update).
-Use [imperative tense](https://pbs.twimg.com/media/DBPQbTrXkAA4v-H.jpg).
-	- On larger projects, prefix commits by scope for easier search and index.
-- Don't use emojis in commit messages.
-- Commit changes and push before making a release.
-This way the commits come bundled together with release as change log.
-- When making changes to other projects, respect their Git workflow and commit style.

 ## Dotfiles
 - Comment all my aliases briefly saying what they do.
 Comment all zsh functions.
 Be mindful that I can then search through these functions and aliases later.